Franhernan/Franhernan/README.md

 - 👋 Hi, I’m @FranHernan
 - 👀 I’m interested in tech
-- University of the People
+- 👨‍🎓 I'm currently studying at University Of The People
 - 🌱 I’m currently learning everything Computer science
 - 💞️ I’m looking to collaborate with a tech company or create new software
 - 📫 How to reach me ...